Boog Powell (outfielder)

-Herschel Mack "Boog" Powell IV (born January 14, 1993) is an American professional baseball outfielder who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Seattle Mariners and Oakland Athletics.
+Herschel Mack "Boog" Powell IV (born January 14, 1993) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Seattle Mariners and Oakland Athletics.

 Career

 Powell attended Mission Viejo High School in Mission Viejo, California, and Orange Coast College.

 Oakland Athletics

 The Oakland Athletics selected Powell in the 20th round of the 2012 Major League Baseball draft.
 He made his professional debut that season with the Arizona League Athletics. in 2013 he played for the Vermont Lake Monsters.
 Powell started 2014 with the Beloit Snappers.
 In June he was named the MVP of the Midwest League All-Star Game.
 He was later promoted to the Stockton Ports.
 In July, Powell was suspended 50 games after testing positive for an amphetamine.

 Tampa Bay Rays

 On January 10, 2015, the Athletics traded Powell, John Jaso, and Daniel Robertson to the Tampa Bay Rays for Ben Zobrist and Yunel Escobar.
 He attended major league spring training in 2015.